Best Work and Job Futures in Toronto

 Statistics Canada, the nation's federal statistical website, shows us that as of 2006, 38+% of all Canadian residents live in the Province of Ontario.
 At that time, the population of Ontario was also increasing faster than the national average.
 This indicates the possibility of economic health and a number of job openings drawing residents the to province.
 Over 242,000 First Nations residents call Ontario home as well.

 The Greater Toronto Metropolitan Area (GTA) was organized in 1998 when city government gathered together five smaller suburban areas under related umbrella legislation: Etobicoke, Scarborough, York, North York, and East York.
 Accomplishing this amalgamation made Toronto the largest city in North America.

-The city is also a huge tourist mecca.
-Further, by 2009, a full 50% of Toronto residents are immigrants form elsewhere and this speaks to many good things in the city that draw individuals, families, and business to settle here.
+The city is also a huge tourist mecca and by 2009, a full 50% of Toronto residents were immigrants from elsewhere.
+This speaks to good things in the city that draw individuals, families, and business to settle here.

 After World War II, international peoples moved to Toronto in droves.
-It has a cosmopolitan atmosphere today, with over 100 languages spoken in its streets, a gigantic Chinatown, and other interesting ethic neighborhoods.
+It has a cosmopolitan atmosphere today, with over 100 languages spoken, a gigantic Chinatown, and other interesting ethic neighborhoods.